iam-gangadhar/Github-Actions/README.md

 2. **Set up JDK 11**: Uses the `actions/setup-java@v2` action to set up Java 11.
 3. **Build with Maven**: Runs the `mvn -B package --file pom.xml` command to build the project.
 4. **Run tests**: Runs the `mvn test` command to execute the tests.

+### Contributing
+Feel free to open issues or submit pull requests if you find any bugs or have suggestions for improvements.

+### Contact
+For any questions or inquiries, please contact gangadharbsk@gmail.com.